DB3DE/zettelkasten-docker/README.md

    either exchange for your keys or configure your git server with them
 7) If you plan to expose this instance get some proper Certs and exchange the files in $DATAPATH/keys
 8) Optional: Change the default commit username and email in $DATAPATH/dokuwiki/conf/local.php
+9) Optional: add a cron job for regulart push/pull job - see crontab.sample